statOmics/msqrob2book/docs/02-advanced.md

 estimate.

 Note that ridge regression cannot be estimated when $\mathbf{X}$ contains an intercept and a single covariate.
-We demonstrate this on the spike-in data by subsetting only spike-in condition `1` and `0.5`.
+We demonstrate this by intentionally triggering an error after subsetting only spike-in condition `1` and `0.5`.

 ``` r